Well, you made it. 2020 is almost over.

 1. Write a list of how Scripture has strengthened you.

 What specific verses did you turn to often this year?
+Look back through your journal or Bible app and compile what you highlighted and prayed through the most.
 What truths were you able to pull out and cling to in uncertain times?
 What was revealed to you about God’s character through Scripture?

 2. Pray for the millions without Scripture.